Charging Annual Fees: How to Do So Successfully

-Clubs of all sizes are implementing a one-time member charge often called an Annual Maintenance Fee, sometimes called a Facility Enhancement Fee or Capital Reserve Fee.
-Basically, this additional billing allows the club to collect a preset amount once a year, typically for use in club improvements such as buying new cardio equipment, replacing carpeting, making renovations or other much-needed improvements.
+Clubs of all sizes are implementing a one-time member charge, often called an annual fee, and sometimes called a facility enhancement fee or capital reserve fee.
+Basically, these annual fees allow the club to collect a preset amount once a year, typically for use in club improvements such as buying new cardio equipment, replacing carpeting, making renovations or other much-needed improvements.

-Now, logistically, the facility’s Club Management Software should easily allow the inputting of the appropriate fee per membership and the assigned billing date.
+Logistically, your facility’s club management software should easily allow the inputting of the appropriate fee per membership and the assigned billing date.
 Some software allows pre-programming of this fee to set into the member’s record automatically based on the assigned membership type.

-Like the regular EFT billing, the annual fee would be collected electronically as well.
-A common amount is $20 to $60 depending on the club, average dues, demographics, or if there’s a defined purpose for the additional revenue.
-Charge the same amount every year, and make it applicable to all members whether they pay monthly or prepay.
+- Charge the same amount every year, and make it applicable to all members whether they pay monthly or pre-pay.
 To clearly separate these funds from the regular dues billing, run the maintenance file on a different day, i.e. if you normally bill on the first of each month, process the maintenance fee file on the 15th.

-Another way to handle the annual billing, and to get a little revenue boost twice a year, is to break out the billing.
+- Break out the billing.
 For instance, for all members who join from January 1 through June 30th, designate that their billing will occur on July 15th.
 For all members who enroll between July 1st and December 31st, their annual billing will occur on January 15th.
-Again, quality club management software will easily accommodate this variation and allow for proper tracking and management of the transactions.

-A third option is to bill the fee based on the membership type.
-In essence, all Gold members get charged on April 1st, Silver members on July 1st, and Bronze members October 1st.
+- Bill the fee based on the membership type.
+In essence, all “gold” members get charged on April 1st, “silver” members on July 1st, and “bronze” members October 1st.

-No matter how it is charged, an Annual Maintenance Fee can and should be a positive.
+No matter how it is charged, annual fees can and should be a positive.
 On average for a site with 1,000 members, at even a basic amount of $29 a year, that’s $29,000 of additional income to help keep your club and equipment up to date.
 That’s a win-win for you and your members.